 If you are drowning in a sea of miniature socks and outgrown onesies, it is time for you to get organized.
-Whether tried and true or new and life-changing, these clever hacks and parent-approved tips for organizing baby clothes will put you and your little one on the right track, saving you time, money, and a smidgen of sanity along the way.
-Say "goodbye" to missing shoes.
+These clever hacks and parent-approved tips for organizing baby clothes will put you and your little one on the right track, saving you time, money, and a smidgen of sanity along the way.
 Do away with one-handed dresser diving and tear-filled trying-on sessions.
 Usher in order and organization options that simplify your life.Continue to 2 of 18 below.

 02 of 18